MiamiHerald/guides/zika-tracker/guide.md

 ### Cloning and installing the source code (Installing for the first time)

-In your console, run `git clone https://github.com/MiamiHerald/data-viz_zika-tracker.git zika-tracker`.  `cd` into the `zika-tracker` folder and run `npm install`.
+In your console, navigate to where you want to install the project Run `git clone https://github.com/MiamiHerald/data-viz_zika-tracker.git zika-tracker` `cd` into the `zika-tracker` folder and run `npm install`.

 ### Pulling new code from Github